 home / Best Course Platforms /Kajabi Review

-Much like on TikTok, YouTube creators looking to make money must apply to YouTube’s Partner Program and create an AdSense account to run ads.
-Only channels with 1,000 subscribers and at least 4,000 watch hours are approved.
+Similar to TikTok’s requirements, YouTube content creators seeking monetization must enroll in YouTube’s Partner Program and establish an AdSense account to deploy advertisements.
+Only channels meeting minimum thresholds of 1,000 subscribers and at least 4,000 watch hours qualify for approval.

 Number of Views | Estimated Earnings |